Fahd-Har/CW2025/README.md

     - Manages the game level from level 1.
     - For every 10 lines removed, the game levels up automatically by calling `checkAndAdvance()`.

-- **PauseMenu** Path: src/main/java/com/comp2042/view/scenes/PauseMenu.java
+- **GamePausePanel** Path: src/main/java/com/comp2042/view/scenes/GamePausePanel.java
     - Handles loading and positioning of the pauseScreen.fxml screen.
     - Manages the visibility of the pause menu panel by binding it directly to the `isPause()` state from the `GameFlowManager` class.

-- **ChooseDifficultyScreen** Path: src/main/java/com/comp2042/view/scenes/ChooseDifficultyScreen.java
+- **ChooseDifficultyScene** Path: src/main/java/com/comp2042/view/scenes/ChooseDifficultyScene.java
     - Links the game's UI and logic by retrieving the GuiController from the FXML and using it to initialize the GameController before displaying the game scene.
     - Separates game logic between each game difficulties.